 DAM is one of the many critical PIM components.

 Digital consumers absorb media of all kinds every second they spend online.
-The rise of digital technology and the acceleration of innovation have only increased this digital consumption of media, driven by market and popular trends.
+The rise of digital technology and the acceleration of innovation have only increased this digital media consumption, which is driven by market and popular trends.

 Media files include:

-Companies that don’t meet and surpass customer expectations are doomed to suffer dwindling sales.
+Companies that don’t meet and surpass customer expectations will suffer dwindling sales.

-Customer expectations include access to the high-quality media content necessary to convince them their buying choices are correct.
+Customer expectations include access to high-quality media content to convince them that their buying choices are correct.
 This is the key to conversions because disappointed potential customers won’t give you their money.

-Digital assets are more than just files, as they also include metadata about the asset.
+Digital assets are more than just files; they also include metadata about the asset.

-You can use digital assets to produce strong, searchable content only if the right metadata is associated with it.
+Strong, searchable content can be produced only if the correct metadata is associated with digital assets.
 Searchability saves your team time and makes it easier for customers to find you in the crowded digital marketplace.

 Enrichment Components Tools on PIM

-PIM integrates with multiple resource planning systems to extract product information for storage as product attributes.
+PIM integrates with multiple resource planning systems to extract and store product information as product attributes.
 This allows marketing teams to enrich product descriptions and assets for syndication across sales channels.

 PIM systems are specifically designed to support information syndication regardless of the particular formats various channels require.